Sambhav10/Data_Analyst_Portfolio/README.md

 report writing, and critical thinking.

 In this portfolio, I have included a variety of projects that showcase my data analytics skills.
-You will find links of the dashboards and reports I have created using various tools such as Tableau, and Excel.
+You will find links of the dashboards and reports I have created using various tools such as Tableau,Python and Excel.
 These projects demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision makers to understand the insights and take action.